bayer-science-for-a-better-life/Img2Mol/README.md

 * device (str): Device used for inference (defaults to `"cuda:0" if torch.cuda.is_available() else "cpu"`,
 * local_cddd (bool): Indicates whether or not to use the local cddd installation (Defaults to `False`)

-**An instanciated Img2MolInference object can be called with the path of an image to run determine the SMILES representation of the depicted molecule**
+**An instanciated Img2MolInference object can be called with the path of an image to determine the SMILES representation of the depicted molecule**
 ```
 from img2mol.inference import *